Geek4IT/Geek4IT.github.io/_posts/2014-3-30-Effective-Java.md

 ###Item 18: Prefer interfaces to abstract classes

+* Interfaces are usually the best way to implement a type.

+Advantages:

+> .1).Existing classes can easily be retrofitted to implement a new interface.

+> .2).Interfaces are ideal for defining mixins.
+Mixin is a type that a class can implement in addition to its primary type to show that it can provide additional behaviour.

+> .3).Interfaces allow the construction of non-hierarchial type frameworks.
+If you use abstract classes, you risk a combinatorial explosion of classes to take care of each choice.

+> .4).Interfaces enable safe, powerful functionality enhancements via the wrapper class idiom.

+* Abstract classes have one advantage over interfaces in that they are easier to evolve.
+In general, once an interface is published, it is not possible to change it any more.

 ###Item 19: Use interfaces only to define types

 ###Item 20: Prefer class hierarchies to tagged classes

+* Tagged classes are cluttered with tag fields, and switch statements, messing the encapsulation and  being prone to run-time errors.

+* Tagged classes are verbose, error-prone, and inefficient.

+* Tagged class should be abandoned and replaced by abstract classes.

 ###Item 21: Use function objects to represent strategies